Lightyear (film): Music

-Recurrent Pixar composer Michael Giacchino was announced to compose the score for the film, marking his eighth collaboration with the studio and the second time he would score an installment to a film franchise from Pixar that is traditionally scored by Randy Newman, after Cars 2.
+Recurrent Pixar composer Michael Giacchino was announced to compose the score for the film, marking his eighth collaboration with the studio and the second time he would score an installment to a film franchise from Pixar that is traditionally scored by Randy Newman, after Cars 2 (2011).
 He earlier scored for the Toy Story television specials: Toy Story of Terror!
 (2013) and Toy Story That Time Forgot (2014), the former was written and directed by MacLane.

 Marketing

 Following the announcement of the film, a first look was shown at the Disney Investor Day on December 10, 2020.
 The marketing campaign for Lightyear began on October 27, 2021, with the release of a teaser trailer, set to David Bowie's "Starman", that received 83 million views in its first 24 hours.
 Compared to other Pixar films, the teaser's viewership ranks second behind a teaser for Incredibles 2 (114 million).
 It was positively reviewed by commentators, with CNN-based editor Leah Asmelash writing, "the trailer filled many millennials with sentimentality".
 The first trailer was released online on February 8, 2022, and was then aired at Super Bowl LVI on February 13, 2022.
-Comicbook.com's Aaron Perine opined that "the animated movie will be as comedic as expected of these family movies" and further stated "Chris Evans' version of the Space Ranger takes shape as he gets used to some alien surroundings.
+ComicBook.com's Aaron Perine opined that "the animated movie will be as comedic as expected of these family movies" and further stated "Chris Evans' version of the Space Ranger takes shape as he gets used to some alien surroundings.
 Also of note would be Lightyear's new companion, a robot cat that will also end up being comedic relief played by Peter Sohn."
 Aaron Couch of The Hollywood Reporter had stated "The Lightyear trailer reveals that Buzz is sent on a rescue flight after he and a group of people are stranded on a planet.
 After a year of hard work, they've managed to send Buzz off world for help."

 On April 27, 2022, the first 30 minutes of the film was premiered at CinemaCon along with the second trailer, which released online six days earlier.
 It was positively received by critics, who referred to the film as "Pixar's Star Wars" and a "beautifully animated, fun, and emotional journey", and appreciated the cinematic qualities, including animation and visuals.
-Critics further went on to praise the robotic cat Sox (voiced by Peter Sohn), and called it "the standout performer."
-CNBC's Sarah Whitten compared Sox, with K-2SO of Rogue One and Baymax from Big Hero 6, attributing the character with a "dry sense of humor and blunt vocal delivery and also an innocence and caring nature".
+Critics further went on to praise the robotic cat Sox voiced by Sohn, and called him "the standout performer."
+CNBC's Sarah Whitten compared Sox, with K-2SO from Rogue One (2016) and Baymax from Big Hero 6 (2014), attributing the character with a "dry sense of humor and blunt vocal delivery and also an innocence and caring nature".
 On May 5, 2022, a poster, stills from the film, and a "special look" trailer was released online.